Aden1ke/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my first script is to print hello world
+my 1st script is to print hello world. my second script is to print a smiley face.